iodide-project/iodide/docs/jsmd.md

 A paragraph describing plot-1.
 ```

-We can then manipulate `div#plot-1` using standard browser APIs,
+We can then manipulate `div#plot-1` using standard browser APIs, for example, adding a (d3)[https://d3js.org/] or (plotly)[https://plot.ly/javascript/] plot within that `div`. _Note, however, that any programmatic changes you make to DOM elements placed within a Markdown chunk will be overwritten if you update that Markdown chunk; in such a case you'll need to re-evaluate the code chunk responsible for the DOM manipulation._

-Markdown chunks also support LaTeX for displaying nicely typeset mathematics.
-LaTeX expression may be placed inline when set between single dollar signs (`$...$`), or in their own block when set between double dollar signs (`$$...$$`).
+Markdown chunks also support (LaTeX)[https://en.wikibooks.org/wiki/LaTeX/Mathematics] for typesetting mathematics.
+LaTeX expression may be placed inline when written between single dollar signs (`$...$`), or in their own block when set between double dollar signs (`$$...$$`).

 ```
 # Derivatives